arshit09/Ezzz/README.md

 # Ezzz - Kali Linux Tool

+:tw-203c:**DISCLAIMER:tw-203c:
-DISCLAIMER: Ezzz tool is only for testing purposes and can only be used where strict consent has been given.
-Do not use this for any illegal/unethical purposes.
+*Ezzz tool is only for testing purposes and can only be used where strict consent has been given.
+Do not use this for any illegal/unethical purposes.***

 An Easy tool to craft payloads/backdoors.